Unveiling the Black Box: A Multi-Layer Framework for Explaining Reinforcement Learning-Based Cyber Agents: Multi-Layer Explainability Framework for RL-Based Attackers

 \section{Multi-Layer Explainability Framework for RL-Based Attackers}

 To address the opacity of RL agents in adversarial environments, we propose a \textit{unified, multi-layer explainability framework} that reveals both strategic intent and tactical decision-making over time.
-Grounded in core explainable AI principles, such as transparency, temporal insight, and behavioural attribution, our framework operates at two complementary levels: \begin{enumerate} \item Strategic-Level (MDP): Models attacker progression through exploration–exploitation dynamics and phase transitions over the attack lifecycle. \item Tactical-Level (Policy): Traces evolving action preferences and learning signals using temporal Q-value analysis and Prioritised Experience Replay (PER). \end{enumerate} This layered design enables defenders to interpret not just what actions were taken, but why and when they were chosen, supporting trust, auditability, and more targeted defence planning.
+Grounded in core explainable AI principles, such as transparency, temporal insight, and behavioural attribution, our framework operates at two complementary levels: \begin{enumerate} \item Strategic-Level (MDP): Models attacker progression through exploration–exploitation dynamics and phase transitions over the attack lifecycle. \item Tactical-Level (Policy): Traces evolving action preferences and learning signals using temporal Q-value analysis and Prioritised Experience Replay (PER). \end{enumerate} {This layered design enables analysis of not just what actions were taken, but why and when they emerged, providing interpretable behavioural signals that may assist further human analysis. }